EU Regulatory Affairs Introductory Training Course

 Governance, Regulatory and International affairs Department

-Lawyer His prime interests are the interdisciplinary challenges of medicinal product law as presented, for example, in the new GDP guidelines, the ATMPs and in data protection and electronic data communication.
+Lawyer; His prime interests are the interdisciplinary challenges of medicinal product law.
 His focal advisory areas are as follows: - European and German medicinal product law - Marketing authorisation law & regulatory affairs - Pharmacovigilance - Wholesale trade with medicinal products, distribution of medicinal products - Manufacture of medicinal products

 Nähere Informationen finden Sie hier.